lazerkatsweirdstuff/servercraft/README.md

 World folder choosing - So it dosen't save in a weird place

-World Uploads as ZIP - For uploading from somewhere like [Planet Minecraft](https://www.planetminecraft.com/projects/)!
+World Uploads as ZIP - For uploading from somewhere like [Planet Minecraft](https://www.planetminecraft.com/projects/) without unzipping and moving the folder (Annoying!)

 RAM Usage Choosing - For Big or small servers